3Thiago/bitcoinista/README.md

 Bitcoinista will simply display the inputs and outputs of the transactions so you can see which unspent outputs are selected, if the correct amount of change is sent etc. This is a good way of playing around with the interface without risking any coins.
+Demo mode also works with no internet connection.

 ## Troubleshooting ##